rklogan/Combiner/README.md

 Combiner is a VST plug-in for combining low-frequency information from one input signal and high-frequency information from another.

 # Motivation
 Split-band processing is an important technique in any audio engineer's toolbelt, where a single input source is 'split' into multiple frequency band which can be individually processed and recombined later.
-The premis for Combiner is the opposite: given multiple full-range input signals, combine only one frequency band from each to produce a single output signal.
+The premise for Combiner is the opposite: given multiple full-range input signals, combine only one frequency band from each to produce a single output signal.

 This process can be useful, for example, to blend a clean DI track and a distorted amp track from a bass guitar performance.
 While the same effect could be achieved using a low-pass and a high-pass filter on each of the respective tracks, Combiner provides the convenience of having both filters contained in a single plug-in, and, in 'Linked Mode' allows the engineer to adjust both filters with a single control.